flynnkc/ociextirpater/deploy/README.md

 An Oracle Autonomous Linux 9 instance is deployed in a (by default) private subnet.
 An SSH key can be added by entering the public key in the `ssh_public_key` variable to enable shell access.

 Exitirpater will run once a day at 00:00 to delete all resources, except compartments, from the chosen `extirpate_compartment`.
 Logs for these runs will be kept in `/var/log/ociextirpater`.

+### Requirements

+- One AMD EPYC E5 Flex instance with 1 OCPU and 8 Gb Memory
+- One Dynamic Group on the Default Identity Domain
+- One OCI Policy to give Dynamic Groups permissions on deletion compartment
+- The Extirpater instance requires a subnet with either:

+  - A NAT Gateway and Service Gateway for accessing updates, repository access, and control plane connectivity and associated route rules

+  Or

+  - An Internet Gateway with routes to the internet

 ## Using OCI's Native Terraform Backend